 Law enforcement typically looks into whether or not the accused has any prior criminal history involving violence or threats of violence, any existence of an order of protection that had been previously issued by any other jurisdictions, and has engaged in destruction of any personal property, such as telephones, communication equipment, clothing, or any other items that would have belonged to the alleged victim.

 In general, they look to see if there is any evidence that the accused engaged in any other behavior or conduct that would lead an alleged victim to have reasonable cause to believe that they are in fear or in imminent danger of being subjected to domestic violence.
-Those are just some of factors that would be looked at as to whether or not there is reasonable cause to believe that an individual is in imminent danger of becoming someone subjected to domestic violence, and whether Ft.
-Lauderdale domestic violence arrests are necessary or not, in that specific scenario.
+Those are just some of factors that would be looked at as to whether or not there is reasonable cause to believe that an individual is in imminent danger of becoming someone subjected to domestic violence, and whether arresting a Ft.
+Lauderdale individual is necessary.

 There is a great deal of stigma associated with domestic violence cases.
 When a domestic violence case remains on somebody’s record, the charge cannot be removed from their record via a record seal.
 If an individual takes any disposition on a domestic violence-related case – even if adjudication is withheld – the record cannot be sealed.
 It is possible however that if the charges are reduced to something other than domestic violence or even dropped, the person may be able eligible for a record seal or a record expungement.